hashicorp/terraform-provider-aws/website/docs/r/cleanrooms_collaboration.html.markdown

 ateCollaboration-request-queryLogStatus).
 * `data_encryption_metadata` - (Required - Forces new resource) - a collection of settings which determine how the [c3r client](https://docs
 aws.amazon.com/clean-rooms/latest/userguide/crypto-computing.html) will encrypt data for use within this collaboration
- * - `allow_clear_text` - (Required - Forces new resource) - Indicates whether encrypted tables can contain cleartext data.
+* `data_encryption_metadata.allow_clear_text` - (Required - Forces new resource) - Indicates whether encrypted tables can contain cleartext data.
 This is a boolea field.
- * - `allow_duplicates` - (Required - Forces new resource ) - Indicates whether Fingerprint columns can contain duplicate entries.
-This is a
+* `data_encryption_metadata.allow_duplicates` - (Required - Forces new resource ) - Indicates whether Fingerprint columns can contain duplicate entries.
+This is a boolean field.
-boolean field.
- * - `allow_joins_on_columns_with_different_names` - (Required - Forces new resource) - Indicates whether Fingerprint columns can be joined
+* `data_encryption_metadata.allow_joins_on_columns_with_different_names` - (Required - Forces new resource) - Indicates whether Fingerprint columns can be joined
 n any other Fingerprint column with a different name.
 This is a boolean field.
- * - `preserve_nulls` - (Required - Forces new resource) - Indicates whether NULL values are to be copied as NULL to encrypted tables (true) or cryptographically processed (false).
+* `data_encryption_metadata.preserve_nulls` - (Required - Forces new resource) - Indicates whether NULL values are to be copied as NULL to encrypted tables (true) or cryptographically processed (false).
-* - `member` - (Optional - Forces new resource) - Additional members of the collaboration which will be invited to join the collaboration.
+* `member` - (Optional - Forces new resource) - Additional members of the collaboration which will be invited to join the collaboration.
- * - `account_id` - (Required - Forces new resource) - The account id for the invited member
+* `member.account_id` - (Required - Forces new resource) - The account id for the invited member
- * - `display_name` - (Required - Forces new resource) - The display name for the invited member
+* `member.display_name` - (Required - Forces new resource) - The display name for the invited member
- * - `member_abilities` - (Required - Forces new resource) - The list of abilities for the invited member.
-Valid values [may be found here]( ttps://docs.aws.amazon.com/clean-rooms/latest/apireference/API_CreateCollaboration.html#API-CreateCollaboration-request-creatorMemberAbiliti s
+* `member.member_abilities` - (Required - Forces new resource) - The list of abilities for the invited member.
+Valid values [may be found here](https://docs.aws.amazon.com/clean-rooms/latest/apireference/API_CreateCollaboration.html#API-CreateCollaboration-request-creatorMemberAbiliti s
- * - `tags` - (Optional) - Key value pairs which tag the collaboration.
+* `tags` - (Optional) - Key value pairs which tag the collaboration.

 ## Attributes Reference